Six

 Real Thing

-the best feels like a knife edge of fire and lightning
+One stroke of the best feels like a knife edge of

-that blots out every other thought and sensation.
-As the initial
+fire and lightning that blots out every other thought and sensation.

-blaze fades, an aftershock still sharp, localized, but
+As the initial blaze fades, an aftershock still sharp,

-with a bit of dull achiness begins to sink in, feeling
+localized, but with a bit of dull achiness begins to

-as if the stripe runs clear to the bone and beyond.
-Then the
+sink in, feeling as if the stripe runs clear to the bone and

-stroke fades to an afterglow some may find almost pleasant,
+beyond.
+Then the stroke fades to an afterglow some may find

-A caning of 24 strokes is sometimes referred to as the
+reckoning.
+A caning of 24 strokes is sometimes referred to as

 estimation.